dylanhartono/info201-final/README.md

 ## Finding Data
 - Where did you download the data (e.g., a web URL)?

 We found all our datasets through Kaggle.
-Each come from a different source, and we downloaded the dataset from the website.
-We picked the one datasets that we wanted when downloading since all urls had their datasets come in packages of multiple datasets to put in the data folder.
+Each came from a different source, and we downloaded the dataset from the website.
+We picked the one datasets that we wanted when downloading (since all urls had their datasets came in packages of multiple datasets) to put in the data folder.

 Below are URL's to the websites where we got our data.
-If you want to check our data, make sure to pick the one with the right name! (ie. the names similar to the ones from our folder)
+If you want to check our data on the website itself, make sure to pick the one with the right name! (ie. the names similar to the ones from our folder)
 - Dataset 1: [Ultimate Spotify Tracks](https://www.kaggle.com/zaheenhamidani/ultimate-spotify-tracks-db)
 - Dataset 2: [Spotify Weekly Top 200 Streams](https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019#spotifyWeeklyTop200Streams.csv)
 - Dataset 3: [Billboard Weekly Songs With Song And Artist Spotify Popularity](https://www.kaggle.com/miteshsingh/hollywood-music-dataset)